git-cola/git-cola/share/doc/git-cola/relnotes.rst

 ===============
 Subsystems
 ----------
-* Added support for Kompare in `git-difftool`
+* Added support for Kompare in `git difftool`
-* Added a separate configuration namespace for `git-difftool`
+* Added a separate configuration namespace for `git difftool`
 * Added the `diff.tool` configuration variable to define the default diff tool

 Usability, bells and whistles